boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ![Chart data](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/chartdata.png)

-10. You can add the required data from the Measures and Dimensions sections to the required field.
+10. You can add the required data from the Measures and Dimensions sections to the necessary field.

 ### Adding values